quii/learn-go-with-tests/databases.md

 	})
 ```

 The `migrate down` tests uses very similar logic to the `migrate up` test, but instead it counts the rows returned.
-The number of rows should be `0`, because we `down`-migrated all the tables.
+The number of rows should be `0`, because we `down`-migrated all the tables &ndash; effectively removing them from the database.

 ## Best practices